jdelpino-dev/receipt_processor_challenge_fecth/README.md

 ## Introduction

-The Receipt Processor API is designed to handle the processing of receipts and award points based on specific criteria.
+The Receipt Processor API and microservice is designed to handle the processing of receipts and award points based on specific criteria.
 This document provides a detailed explanation of the solution, its design considerations, and potential improvements.

 ## Design Context